 Security-aware quantum compilation requires a balance between protection and efficiency.
 Excessive insertion of quantum gates or ancillary qubits contradicts the fundamental goals of quantum compilation.
 Table 1 presents the depth, analog-frame-based runtime, and fidelity of representative quantum algorithms under different circuit protection schemes.
 Due to the use of encrypted quantum circuits introduced by the output obfuscation mechanism, ECQCO slightly increases the circuit depth, and the total runtime grows by an average of 3\% compared to the original circuits.
 Since the structure encryption in ECQCO adopts fixed-depth circuits, the overhead in runtime becomes even less significant as the circuit scales.
 As shown in Table 1, the fidelity variation after ECQCO transformation remains within 1\% across most algorithms, and even improves by up to 5\% for the Bernstein–Vazirani algorithm.
-This improvement is attributed to the dynamic decoupling mechanism embedded in ECQCO, which suppresses idle-time decoherence errors.
+The improvement is attributed to the dynamic decoupling mechanism embedded in ECQCO, which suppresses idle-time decoherence errors.

-While the composite gates scheme also introduces modest increases in depth and runtime, it requires doubling the number of auxiliary qubits for gate merging, which enlarges the compiled circuit’s quantum volume and moderately reduces fidelity.
-In contrast, the insert gates and delayed gates schemes introduce a large number of additional quantum gates, significantly increasing both circuit depth and duration.
+While the composite gates scheme also introduces modest increases in depth and runtime, it requires doubling the number of auxiliary qubits for gate merging, which enlarges the quantum volume of the compiled circuit and moderately reduces fidelity.
+In contrast, the inverse gates and delayed gates schemes introduce a large number of additional quantum gates, which significantly increase both the circuit depth and its duration.
 As a result, these schemes suffer from intensified decoherence noise and lead to lower overall fidelity.